B-Ball-Brain/B-Ball-Brain.github.io/description.md

 ## Motivation

-Fantasy sports and sports betting are billion dollar industries.
-Unsurprisingly, there are huge incentives in predicting the winner of a sports game.
+Fantasy sports and sports betting are multi-billion dollar industries.[^fantasy] [^2013think]  Unsurprisingly, there are huge incentives in predicting the winner of a sports game.
 In order to produce accurate predictions of a game’s outcome, many have turned to machine learning.
-For example, a maximum entropy principle based algorithm has been used to perform predictions when features are correlated.[^cheng2016predicting] It also compares the results against a number of other classifiers, including ones like Naive Bayes.
-These previous works show promising results, but are not perfect.
+Neural networks are a popular prediction technique, including feedforward neural networks, probabilistic neural networks, and generalized neural networks.[^torres2013prediction] [^loeffelholz2009predicting] [^mccabe2008artificial]  A maximum entropy principle based algorithm has been used to perform predictions when features are correlated.[^cheng2016predicting]  The results were compared against a number of other classifiers, including naive Bayes.
+Other strategies include logistic regression, decision trees, and support vector machines.[^haghighat2013review]  These previous works show promising results, but are not perfect.
 Events like player injuries, retirements, and player trades can greatly disrupt team dynamics.
 A robust model should be able to take into account the chemistry of a team and address questions such as
 * How will Team X perform against Team Y?
 * A player on Team X is injured.
 Who is the best substitute?
 * Given a starting lineup of Team Y, which players should Team X start to perform best?

+Many existing models are only designed to address the first question.
 In order tackle these challenging questions, we hope to create a machine learning model that can find deep patterns and connections such as
 * A player that is good at assists would complement Team A
 * A player that shoots often and passes infrequently clashes with the play style of Team B